sparrshn24/MemeReviewerDLModel/README.md

 Feel free to modify the script or add additional functionality as needed for your specific image classification task.

-# Script Readme

-This script contains the implementation of various models for image and text classification using different architectures.
-Each model combines a convolutional neural network (CNN) for image processing and a BERT-based model for text processing.
-The models are trained on a dataset for meme classification.

 ## Model Architecture

 ### Baseline Models